Phase Diagram and Spectroscopic Signatures of a Supersolid in Quantum Ising Magnet K$_2$Co(SeO$_3$)$_2$: Coherent Spin-Waves in the UUD Phase

-To quantitatively test the spin-wave theory against the experimental data, we performed a pixel-to-pixel least squares fit of the data in Figure~\ref{fig:4}a.
-The singular spin-wave cross section was convoluted with a Gaussian energy resolution with the \red{standard deviation of 0.15}~meV.
-Given the weak dispersion, finite $\mathbf{Q}$-resolution effects of the instrument were negligible.
-An excellent account of the data is obtained with $J_z = 2.96(2)$ meV and $J_{\perp} = 0.21(3)$ meV as shown in Figure~\ref{fig:4}b.
-By admitting next-nearest-neighbor interactions, we placed stringent constraints on these: $J_z^{(2)} = 0.01(1)$ meV and $J_{\perp}^{(2)} = 0.00(2)$ meV.
-The smallest possible next-nearest-neighbor couplings are essential to explore the supersolid phases since ferromagnetic or antiferromagnetic interactions can stabilize alternative ground states \cite{collins1997review}.
-Apart from quantitatively establishing the spin-Hamiltonian for KCSO, the results in Figure~\ref{fig:4} also highlight the high quality of the multi-crystal sample used in this study, an important factor for the subsequent analysis.
+To extract the most accurate values for the exchange constants, we performed a pixel-to-pixel least squares fit of linear spin-wave theory, as implemented in SpinW,\cite{toth2015linear} to the data in Fig.~\ref{fig:4}a.
+The calculated spin-wave cross section was convoluted with a Gaussian energy resolution with a full width at half maximum of 0.2~meV.
+Given the weak dispersion, effects of the finite instrumental $\mathbf{Q}$-resolution are negligible.
+As shown in Fig.~\ref{fig:4}b, an excellent account of the data is achieved with $J_z = 2.96(2)$ meV and $J_{\perp} = 0.21(3)$ meV.
+By including the next-nearest-neighbor interactions in the spin-wave calculation and comparing the resulting scattering cross section to the data, we obtained a stringent constraint on such interactions: $J_z^{(2)} = 0.02(4)$ meV and $J_{\perp}^{(2)} = 0.00(5)$ meV.
+The dominance of nearest-neighbor interactions is essential for exploring supersolid phases, as longer-range interactions can stabilize alternative ground states.\cite{collins1997review} The sharp spin-wave modes in Fig.~\ref{fig:4} also highlight the high quality of our multi-crystal sample and allow us to focus on intrinsic, as opposed to disorder-based, interpretations of the low-field continuum scattering.